xXPinkmagicXx/icml_2019_state_abstraction/README.md

 # Bachelor Project
 This repo is a fork of https://github.com/anonicml2019/icml_2019_state_abstraction

-The work done in this repo will be used as a submodule in this repo https://github.com/borchand/Bachelor-Project
+The work done in this repo will be used as a submodule in this repo https://github.com/borchand/Bachelor-Project ( currently private )

 # icml_2019_state_abstraction